leonid-tkach/MS_centric_projects/README.md

 # MS_centric_projects

-These are screenshots and xlsm files for some of my projects for the Central Bank of the Russian Federation (Bank of Russia).
-There is no any data to them.
-That's why I use screenshots.
+These are screenshots and xlsm/accdb files for some of my projects for the Central Bank of the Russian Federation (Bank of Russia).
+I cannot share data to most of them, therefor I use screenshots.

 ## Regular Large Tasks vs Emloyees Vacations (SharePoint/Excel/VBA)